JCI's Wide-Ranging Activities

 5. Awards and Grants

 Additionally, as a grant project, we provide support for the conduct of excellent research on concrete engineering and subsidize the cost of participation in international conferences for the purpose of presenting papers.

 6. Authorized Concrete Engineer and Authorized Chief Concrete Engineer Certification System

 For the purpose of raising the technical skills and ability of concrete engineers, JCI has been administering Authorized Concrete Engineer qualification examinations since FY1970 and Authorized Chief Concrete Engineer qualification tests since FY1971, certifying thus far approximately 59,900 people.
-The majority of the authorized concrete engineers and authorized chief concrete engineers certified by JCI are working in various positions in ready-mixed concrete production, product quality control, construction, and soon, across Japan, and have earned a high level of trust as engineers with concrete expertise gained over many years—expertise that has found its way into numerous technical standards and construction specifications.
+The majority of the authorized concrete engineers and authorized chief concrete engineers certified by JCI are working in various positions in ready-mixed concrete production, product quality control, and construction across Japan, and have earned a high level of trust as engineers with concrete expertise gained over many years—expertise that has found its way into numerous technical standards and construction specifications.

 7. Authorized Concrete Diagnosis & Maintenance Engineer Certification System